podengo-project/ipa-hcc/idm-ci/README.md

   `ETHEL_EXPORTED_ACOUNTS` contains a CSV export with necessary lists entitlements.
 - Create activation key at https://access.stage.redhat.com/management/activation_keys
-- Create RHSM API token at https://access.stage.redhat.com/management/api
+- Create RHSM API token at
+  https://access.stage.redhat.com/management/api.
+Set the value in `idm-ci/secrets`, or for CI/CD in the `RH_API_TOKEN` variable.
+  **NOTE** tokens expire after 30 days of inactivity.
+A new token will need to be generated if this occurs.
+For CI/CD, use the account mentioned in the `ETHEL_EXPORTED_ACCOUNTS` variable.

 Stage has two configuration flavors: